PelionIoT/meta-mbl/docs/pr-guidelines.md

   you have actually pushed that change to the pull request branch.
 * Do not make additional changes that are not related to the original purpose of the PR.

+Once a PR has been approved by all reviewers who requested changes, it is the responsibility of the PR's author to merge it to the target branch.
+In the case of lack of permission to merge, it is the responsibility of the last reviewer who approved the PR, to merge it.

 To make changes to a pull request branch we have two allowed processes: